brhannan/sl-ksp/README.md

 - Open Slksp.prj.
 - Open KSP and put a rocket on the launch pad.
 - If the kRPC server window does not appear in the KSP window, select the icon marked in the image below.
-Select start server.
+- Press the Start server button.
 <p float = "left">

     <img src="doc/images/start-krpc-server-menu.png" width = "300"/>
 </p>

 - Simulate the model.
-Check the KSP window and accept the kRPC connection request if a kRPC prompt appears.
+(Check the KSP window and accept the kRPC connection request if a kRPC prompt appears.)
-Press launch.
+- Press the Launch button in the Simulink model.

 <p float = "left">
     <img src="doc/images/sl_demo.png" width ="600" />